Sharda River: Sharda Barrage (Upper Sharda Barrage) Irrigation Project

-The Sharda Barrage on the Sharda River (Mahakali River), the first irrigation project on the river, was built in the 1920s under an Agreement signed between British India and Nepal (Sharda Agreement Letters of Exchange dated 23 August 1920 and 12 October 1920) to exchange 4000 acres (for a compensation of Rs 50,000 to Nepal) of the eastern flank of West Nepal.
+The Sharda Barrage on the Sharda River, the first irrigation project on the river, was built in the 1920s under an agreement signed between British India and Nepal (Sharda Agreement Letters of Exchange dated 23 August 1920 and 12 October 1920) to exchange 4000 acres (for a compensation of Rs 50,000 to Nepal) of the eastern flank of West Nepal.
 It still regulates the diversion of the (Sharda) Mahakali River exclusively for the purpose of irrigation and power in Uttar Pradesh in India.
 Before 1920 the Mahakali was a border river with the left bank in Nepal and the right bank in India.
 The Sharda Agreement of 1920-transferred ownership of part of the left bank area (in the vicinity of the Barrage) from Nepal to India and the Sharda Barrage belongs to India.
 This agreement has been subsumed in the Mahakali Treaty signed in February 1996 (referred above) and ratified on 27 November 1996, which entails the following supply from the Sharda Barrage to Nepal.

 Although the Sharda Agreement was made in 1920, Nepal could utilise her share of the water only after the construction of the Mahakali Irrigation Project in 1975.

 Water is diverted from the Barrage to the Sharda Right Bank Canal, (with a capacity of about 396 m^{3}/s) (2), for irrigation in India.
 In addition to the irrigation facilities, India also generates hydropower with an installed capacity of 41 MW from the canal head power station.
 An extensive effort for developing irrigation potential and for the maintenance of the canal with its branches, feeders, tributaries, channels and drain was undertaken by Engineer Abinash Chandra Chaturvedi during 1961–65 in Sitapur District of Uttar Pradesh.
 It has since served as a model scheme for irrigation engineers.